mkloubert/nativescript-bitmap-factory/README.md

 You can access the `nativeObject` property to access the platform specific object.

-For Android this is and [Bitmap](https://developer.android.com/reference/android/graphics/Bitmap.html) object and for iOS this is an [UIImage](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIImage_Class/) object.
+For Android this is a [Bitmap](https://developer.android.com/reference/android/graphics/Bitmap.html) object and for iOS this is an [UIImage](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIImage_Class/) object.

 To check the platform you can use the `android` and `ios` properties which have the same values as the corresponding properties from `application` core module.